sara-sabr/ITStrategy/Strategies/TransitionToServices.md

 4. Implement DevOps
 5. Shift to Product Management
 6. Adopt a Bi-Modal Governance and Delivery
-7. Truly work in the open
+7. Transition to Working in the Open by Default

 ## 1. Create an Enterprise Information Modeling